codersaiful/ultraaddons-elementor-lite/readme.txt

 Yes.

-= Does this plugin support customizion by Filter or Action Hook? =
+= Does this plugin support customization by Filter or Action Hook? =

 Yes, there are lot of filter and action hook available here.
 You can customize for your site even for your premium theme or plugin.